bread-b4nk/reversing-tenda-n301/Final Project Writeup - CS69.md

 Between `0x002b0ee8` and `0x002b5d6`, we see many pngs and a gif; these are most likely used in the user interface presented when you connect to the router to set it up.
 Directly after these addresses is a section of HTML stored as a string.
 This, too, seems like it's is used when setting up or configuring the router, as indicated by the inclusion of text like "Operating Mode" and "Blacklisted Devices".

-Furthermore we found a very long section of JavaScript, stored as a string, from memory address `0x001ddae0` onwards.
-However, based on our analysis, we did not discover any locations in the firmwhere that touched the JavaScript string, which would imply that this JavaScript is a file stored in the firmware.
+Furthermore, we found a very long section of JavaScript, stored as a string, from memory address `0x001ddae0` onwards.
+However, based on our analysis, we did not discover any locations in the firmware that touched the JavaScript string, which would imply that this JavaScript is a file stored in the firmware.
 Thus, this further supports our hypothesis that the firmware still contains multiple files.
-To see an example of one of the segments of JavaScript, please see this snippet below (which we have manually added some newlines to for clarity about the various functions it performs):
+To see an example of one of the segments of JavaScript, please see this snippet below (which we manually added some newlines to for clarity about the various functions it performs):

 ```javascript
 define((function(require,exports,module){